marcin-chwedczuk/_blog/_posts/2019-12-17-binary-to-gray-algorithm-explained.md

 {% endhighlight %}

-These both facts will allow us to rewrite expression for computing `nonReflectedPos` from:
+These both facts will allow us to rewrite the expression for computing `nonReflectedPos` value from:
 {% highlight no-highlight %}
 // n is a nbits-bit number
 // nWithoutMsb is a (nbits-1)-bit number
 // 2**(nbits-1)-1 = 1...1 (nbits-1 ones in binary)
 int nonReflectedPos =
    (int)Math.pow(2, nbits-1)-1 - nWithoutMsb;
 {% endhighlight %}
-into
+to
 {% highlight no-highlight %}
+// Simple binary negation
 String nonReflectedPos = not(nWithoutMsb);
 {% endhighlight %}

-Our previous algorithm converted to use Strings and expressed in JavaScript:
+Our previous algorithm changed to use strings and expressed in JavaScript:
 {% highlight js %}
 function not(bits) {